CryptoCow0/Keylogging-Script/README.md

 # Plan

+Create a reverse-shell then inject keylogging code into device.

+Send Reverse-Shell through Pinapple hosting a fake splash Page.

 ### Components of a Reverse Shell

 1. **Listener**: The attacking machine runs a service that listens for incoming connections.